1syo/hubot-jenkins-integration/README.md

 ## Notification examples

-If you use slack adapter then your message use Slack attachments.
+If you use slack adapter then your notice use Slack attachments.

 ### Slack Adapter